-1) Members must use and retain written contracts with all firms providing
+1) Members must use and retain written contracts with all firms providing services for eligible construction hard costs under the Program.
+The Member must include in all Contracts for Rehabilitation those provisions

-- services for eligible construction hard costs under the Program.
-The Member must include in all Contracts for Rehabilitation those provisions and clauses required by 2 CFR 200.
-To view a model Contract for Rehabilitation click on the link provided.
-Also, see Section 4.3.1.8, below; - 2) A Written Agreement must be executed between the Member and any entity providing any eligible construction soft cost services (lead-based paint inspections/risk assessments, energy assessments, blower door testing, creating work write-ups and cost estimates etc.) prior to funds being disbursed to that entity, see Section 3.3.3.
-To obtain a model "Written Agreement (Member/Contractor)" click on the link provided. - 4.
+- and clauses required by 2 CFR 200.
+To view a model Contract for Rehabilitation, click on the link provided.
+Section 15 of the model Contract provides the required provisions and clauses.
+Also, see Section 4.3.1.8, below; - A Written Agreement must be executed between the Member and any entity providing any eligible construction soft cost services (lead-based paint inspections/risk assessments, energy assessments, blower door testing, creating work write-ups and cost estimates etc.) prior to funds being disbursed to that entity, see Section 3.3.3.
+To obtain a model "Written Agreement (Member/Contractor)" visit www.nchfa.com. - 4.
 Materials and supplies purchased with funds received under the Program will be accounted for separately from all other materials and supplies obtained from any other source. - 5.
 Members should conduct all Project activities fairly, openly (transparently) and competitively so as to eliminate any conflicts of interest and even the appearance thereof, including Session Laws 2001-424, Section 6.6 (Conflict of Interest), and G.S.
 44A-25 through 33 (Model Payment and Performance Bond). - 6.
 Members must comply with Procurement standards established in 2 CFR 200. - 7.
 Members are required to comply with federal equal opportunity standards in all Program-funded procurement activities pursuant to 24 CFR 92.350.
 Contracting firms, professional service companies, employees and materials suppliers must be selected without regard to, or discrimination based on, race, color, national origin, religion, sex, familial status and disability. - 8.
 Contracting activities must be conducted in compliance with Executive Order